“Art is not the reflection of reality, it is the reality of reflection” (Godard)

 The landscapes demonstrate ever-changing weather patterns and atmospheric conditions .
 The special atmosphere is often created by her fascination of the light showing the spirit of a landscape or scene.
 They are made up of subtly applied and sponged layers of paint.

 (Turbulent) Abstract Seascapes

 “Places that we consciously perceive in nature usually never leave us indifferent.
 They linger in our minds.
 Every person has a place with great memories.
 My work evokes these memories.
 They lead the viewer to places where one can just wander through certain moments of time.
 Stillness, timelessness but equally exuberance and abundance.
-The diversity and contrasts in nature remain for me a never-ending experience to put on canvas.
 Light, air, color, space.
 What inspires me is the world with its all-embracing greatness of nature.
 For me nature and art are inextricably linked to each other “.